hipe/tmx/doc_test/doc/issues/029-notes-about-our-tests.md

-but that test file always loads the core test support file, and that file always loads the gem. once we load that gem, the files that are loaded from the resource in that gem will be "behind" the gem boundary. this means that when they use the `__FILE__` reader they will resolve a path that is under the symlink, not the "real" directory.
+but that test file always loads the core test support file, and that file always loads the gem. once we load that gem, the files that are loaded from the resources in that gem will be "behind" the gem boundary. this means that when they use the `__FILE__` reader they will resolve a path that is under the symlink, not the "real" directory.